mbtions/webtechnology2325/learningnotes.md

   - inline

 ID attribute in HTML has no syntactical meaning, it is just semantic for the understanding of the programmer.

+# JavaScript

+Chrome V8 Engine is used.
+New Engine in RUST

+node.js npm package in RUST.

+Javascript is used as a plugin in browser.